bheal521/blog/content/2014-03-08-github-pages-and-pelican-for-blogging.md

 Slug: github-pages-and-pelican-for-blogging
 Author: Ben Healy

 Hello, world.
-This blog is brought to you by a combination of GitHub [pages](http://pages.github.com/) and [Pelican](http://blog.getpelican.com/).
-Not so long ago I came to you on a website that I developed from scratch.
-I bought a web-address, and jumped right into the HTML.
-Turns out, I'm just not all that interested in developing HTML, CSS, and Java from scratch.
+This website is brought to you using a combination of GitHub Pages and Pelican, a Python-based static site generator.
+Not so long ago I built a website from scratch with the intention of gaining some web-development skills.
+I read up on HTML, CSS and JavaScript and even dove into some fairly simple D3.js to try and bring some data-analysis to life on the site.
+As it turns out, I'm just not all that interested in being responsible for every little piece of web development necessary to carry on that kind of operation.
 Unfortunately, it became a humongous time-suck that took away from what I am actually interested in: playing with data.

-While I would love for someone else to turn my experiments into interactive web-applications,  I don't have the time...
-Let me rephrase that.
-I'm not interested (at least at the current moment) in taking the time to wade through my poorly written CSS and HTML, much less Javascript... in order to make a home-made solution from scratch.
-It comes as no surprise to anyone that there are seemingly an unlimited number of ways with which one could create a less-customizable blogging platform.
-The trouble is, I really do want to have more control of the site if I choose to dive deeper.
-I just don't want to HAVE to do everything.
-So shortly after I stopped working on my old site, I stumbled across an simple blogging site from a fellow data scientist.
-[Greg Reda](http://www.gregreda.com/) shot to the top of some subReddits that I follow, as well as [Hacker News](https://news.ycombinator.com/).
-His article on the principles of good data analysis caught my eye, and the eyes of many, many others.
-But his simple website was pretty much exactly what I was looking to do.
-I reached out to him, and he suggested Pelican, a Python based static site generator.
-Once set up, Pelican will turn textual documents written in [Markdown](https://daringfireball.net/projects/markdown/) into HTML.
-What's more, there are pre-made CSS formats that users can tweak to their hearts delight.
-It seemed like a great combination.

-I'm new to the world of Markdown text, but as I write to you now I am already getting the hang of it.
-It is far more like regular written text than, say, HTML.
-No need to worry about closing off brackets.
-But Markdown still has built in syntax to address formatting:
+While I am not forever swearing off turning my findings into interactive web-applications,  I don't have the time to... wait, let me rephrase that...
+I'm not interested (at least at the current moment) in having to slave over the web-development that's necessary for each and every post I write.
+Having to wade through my poorly written CSS, HTML, and most of all JavaScript really sucks.
+So, instead I looked for a way to still have more control over my site than I would on a standard Google Blogger or Wordpress site but also have a built-in safety net that could do a bunch of the work for me when I just want to write something, and post some results of whatever I'm working on.
+It will likely come as no surprise to anyone that there are seemingly an unlimited number of ways with which one could create a site that fits the bill.
+But after doing some research I settled on using GitHub [Pages](http://pages.github.com/) (because it's free! no more monthly site hosting bills) and [Pelican](http://blog.getpelican.com/).
+Pelican is a static site generator that turns markdown text documents into static html for you, has a great online community that is helpful when in search of help, and has lots of cool built in features that you can take advantage of but don't have to.
+You can use a pre-made theme for your site, but then still get at all of the
+HTML and CSS if you want to modify it to your liking.
+If you're interested in learning more, check it out: [Pelican Blog](http://blog.getpelican.com/)

+Pelican lets users write things in Markdown, which is a language I've never used myself, but is praised in coding communities all over the place.
+After using it for about an hour, I can see why.
+It's intuitive and it is fairly low-brow in terms of complexity.
+Sure beats the hell out of trying to remember to close out all the brackets in an HTML doc.
+But Markdown still has its own syntax that allows users to easily format things.
+Just for the sake of me learning, let's take a look:

+Headers of varying levels:

 #Header 1
 ##Header 2